mazetoken/miners/README.md

 cmake . && make

-### Navigate to maze-kasumi-bchd-miner (or other miner directory), install and start the miner:
+### Navigate to mazebchdminer, install and start the miner:

 cd ..

 npm i

-_Do not run npm audit fix !_
+_Ignore errors.
+Do not run npm audit fix !_

 npm start